Postgraduate | CUR-HTHM801 | 2023

 This subject was previously known as HTHM801 Health Policy.

 This subject provides a comprehensive understanding of the government's roles of policy development and decision making related to improving population's health.
 The subject introduces students to explore factors that influence policy and decision-making processes and their implications for the health sector.
-It covers the theoretical frameworks for understanding and analyzing how health policies and decisions develop, change and get implemented.
+It covers the theoretical frameworks for understanding and analysing how health policies and decisions develop, change and get implemented.
 It explores the technical nature of health policy and decision-making processes (agenda setting, policy formulation, decision making, implementation, evaluation and policy change) and the political nature of understanding the power and influence of policy actors.
 The subject also helps students to develop skills in engaging stakeholders, coordinating the development and implementation of government policies and decisions; and managing policy evaluation and change.
-The subject does not cover analytical skills of assessing cost-effectiveness of government policies, policy outcomes and impact at population level.
-In addition, it does not cover research methods for that could be used for evaluating government policies.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.